HurleyWong/gridsome-starter-notes-hurley/content/posts/gatsby-vs-gridsome.md

 }
 ```

-Is to too simple and direct!
+Too simple and direct!
 You only need to make a GraphQL request to the API to get exactly the data you want.
 Applications using GraphQL work fast and stable.

 It also has some other differences from the RESTful API.
 We make RESTful API requests by loading multiple URLs and then processing at the same time.
 As for the GraphQL, it can get all the data with one request, too fast!